Has it ever crossed your mind that the B for B vitamins could stand for BENEFITS?

 Real, natural foods are unbeatable for your B vitamin needs in menopause.
 But suppose you are looking for extra support to fill in the nutrient gaps your body might be missing.
 In that case, B-complex supplements sound like a fantastic idea — most especially if you are vegan!

-Many menopausal women have testified that B-complex truly helped them manage hot flashes, mood swings and even vaginal dryness.
-Not to mention the energy-boost and immune support it offers!
+Many menopausal women have also testified that getting enough B-complex truly helped them manage hot flashes, mood swings and even vaginal dryness.
 I mean, we are talking about a complex of nutrients that keeps our midlife health on the right track.
-I say, GIVE IT A GO! 😘
+I say, GIVE IT A GO! ?

 Once Vitamin B-3 or niacin is taken in, it is converted into a coenzyme!
 This coenzyme, also known as NAD or Nicotinamide Adenine Dinucleotide, serves as a “helper” to all other enzymes. present in our body.
 Over 400 enzymes are dependent on NAD to be able to function effectively!
 NAD serves as an essential cofactor for many critical cellular processes involved in DNA repair, gene expression, calcium signaling and immune functions.